gate-computer/gate/README.md

   - libcap-dev
   - libsystemd-dev unless CGROUP_BACKEND=none is specified for make

-After that, capabilities need to be granted by running `make capabilities` as root (or in some other way; see [Container capabilities](run/container/Capabilities.md)).
+After that, [Container capabilities](run/container/Capabilities.md) may need to be granted by running `make capabilities` as root.
 That requires:

   - libcap2-bin